Henriqueperoni/MS4-Read-More-For-Less/docs/TESTING.md

     **TEST**:
 - With two clicks the users can easily login into their accounts.

-6. As a user, I want to be able to purchase a single instead of the regular one-year subscription.
+6. As a user, I want to be able to purchase a single month plan instead of the regular one-year subscription.

     **TEST**:
 - The user can choose between receiving a single delivery or a monthly delivery for one year.